Richard Ford: Later life and writings

-Critical opinion
+Reception

+Ford began publishing his short stories in the 1980s, which corresponded with an American renaissance in the short story that centered around Raymond Carver (1938–1988).
+So there was a tendency early on to associate Ford's stories in Rock Springs with minimalism and its offshoot, an aesthetic style known as Dirty realism that referred to Carver's lower-middle-class subjects or the protagonists Ford portrays in Rock Springs.
+"Dirty realism" and "minimalism" came to be associated with a long list of writers during the 1970s and 1980s, including Tobias Wolff, Ann Beattie, Frederick Barthelme, Larry Brown, Jayne Anne Phillips, and Gordon Lish.

+However, many of the characters in the novels about Frank Bascombe (The Sportswriter, Independence Day, The Lay of the Land, Let Me Be Frank With You, Be Mine), including the protagonist, enjoy degrees of material affluence and cultural capital not normally associated with dirty realism.

 Ford's writing demonstrates "a meticulous concern for the nuances of language ... [and] the rhythms of phrases and sentences".
-Ford has described his sense of language as "a source of pleasure in itself—- all of its corporeal qualities, its syncopations, moods, sounds, the way things look on the page".
-Besides this "devotion to language" is what he terms "the fabric of affection that holds people close enough together to survive."
+He has described his sense of language as "a source of pleasure in itself—- all of its corporeal qualities, its syncopations, moods, sounds, the way things look on the page".
+Besides this "devotion to language" is what he terms "the fabric of affection that holds people close enough together to survive".

 Comparisons have been drawn between Ford's work and the writings of John Updike, William Faulkner, Ernest Hemingway and Walker Percy.
 Ford resists such comparisons, commenting, "You can't write ... on the strength of influence.
 You can only write a good story or a good novel by yourself."

 Ford's works of fiction "dramatize the breakdown of such cultural institutions as marriage, family, and community," and his "marginalized protagonists often typify the rootlessness and nameless longing ... pervasive in a highly mobile, present-oriented society in which individuals, having lost a sense of the past, relentlessly pursue their own elusive identities in the here and now."
 Ford "looks to art, rather than religion, to provide consolation and redemption in a chaotic time."

 Controversies

 Ford once sent Alice Hoffman a copy of one of her books with bullet holes in it after she angered him by unfavorably reviewing The Sportswriter.

-In 2004, Ford spat on Colson Whitehead when encountering him at a party two years after Whitehead published a negative review of A Multitude of Sins, resulting in speculation that the incident may have been racially motivated rather than a matter of critical differences.
-Thirteen years later after spitting in his colleague's face, Ford remained unrepentant, writing in Esquire in 2017, "as of today, I don’t feel any different about Mr. Whitehead, or his review, or my response."
+In 2004, Ford spat on Colson Whitehead when encountering him at a party two years after Whitehead published a negative review of A Multitude of Sins in The New York Times.
+13 years later, Ford remained unrepentant.
+Writing in Esquire in 2017, Ford declared that "as of today, I don't feel any different about Mr. Whitehead, or his review or my response."